 Like most tourist destinations in Vietnam, there’s a wonderful variety of attractions to explore in Hoi An.
 With three days there you’ll have no trouble covering the best things to do in Hoi An, particularly around the Ancient Town.
 What’s more, you’ll be able to head off on day trips to beaches along the coast and other awesome places found on Vietnam’s central coast.
 That is, of course, if you follow this Hoi An travel itinerary.

-However, before we get to our Hoi An itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Hoi An itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Having addressed that important matter, you can now fully dive into the best of Hoi An with this itinerary.
 Below you’ll find a highly flexible outline of what to do in Hoi An in 3 days to make your time in this colorful city enjoyable.